 But what about scallops?
 Where do these bivalve mollusks fall on the hierarchy of foods to eat while pregnant?
 The short answer: They’re good for you during pregnancy, but perhaps not in the way you’re used to having them.

 Experts encourage people to include seafood as part of a healthy diet during pregnancy.
-The Dietary Guidelines for Americans 2020-2025, as well as the
+The

 The American College of Obstetricians and Gynecologists also recommends that you eat two to three servings of a variety of fish each week if you’re pregnant or breastfeeding, making sure to avoid fish with a higher mercury content.